 - Co-author, “Municipal VRDO Class Action Survives Banks’ Request For Dismissal,” Banking Law Journal, March 2021

 - Co-author, “DOL reinforces importance of privacy for ERISA plans,” Los Angeles & San Francisco Daily Journal, September 9, 2021

 Life Beyond the Law

 In his spare time, Austin enjoys cooking, baking, and photography.
-He enjoys traveling, and is fluent in Chinese and has elementary knowledge of Japanese.
+He enjoys traveling, speaks Chinese, and has elementary knowledge of Japanese.

 Bar & Court Admissions

 - New York Bar

 - US District Court, Southern District of New York